 Of course, couples should spend time getting to know one another before saying, "I do."
 But sexual intimacy is a gift God wants to be reserved for the married.

 It's only after you've committed yourself in marriage to the other person that you are all-in.
 No amount of "playing house" will simulate marriage.

 And why would you want to accept anything less than marriage anyway?
 When God wants to give you a Porsche, why would you settle for a Gremlin?

 6. BONUS POINT: God can forgive any sin.
-If you've already had sex outside of marriage, God is willing to forgive the sin of any who want to turn away from (what the Bible calls repent) for a sin and trust in the crucified and risen Jesus Christ to cover their sins and send the third Person of the-one-God-in-three-Person, the Holy Spirit, to help you follow God's lead in living life God's way.
-(That, by the way, is a continuous struggle even for the most seasoned Christians I have known, including me.)
+If you've already had sex outside of marriage, God is willing to forgive the sin of any who want to turn away from (what the Bible calls repent) for a sin and turn to the God we meet in Jesus Christ.
+(Turning to Christ, repenting, by the way, is a continuous struggle even for the most seasoned Christians I have known, including me.)

 If you're already living with someone in a sexual relationship, I urge you to move away from one another now, even if you're engaged to be married.

 It will help you to see that sexual intimacy isn't just something you do to punctuate a night out or a night with seemingly nothing else to do.
 You will be restoring sexual intimacy to its proper place as total giving of a husband to a wife and of a wife to a husband that God intended it to be, no holding back.

 Almost everyone is blessed with the physical capacity for a sex life.
 But just as you should only eat food when you're hungry or use God's Name when you're speaking to Him, for Him, or about Him, sexual intimacy is only for people in marriages between husbands and wives.
 Any other use of this precious gift is dissing the God Who created the gift.
 My guess is that you don't want to do that.